Shingo Nanami

 Shingo Nanami (七海 慎吾, Nanami Shingo) is a Japanese manga artist.
-Her debut work was a one volume manga titled Tennen Yuuryouji.
-Many of her works are serialized in Enix magazines, with collected volumes published by Square Enix.
-Her series KAMUI has been translated and published in English by Broccoli Books beginning in 2005.
+Her debut work was a one-volume manga, titled Tennen Yūryōji.
+Many of her works are serialized in Square Enix magazines.
+Her series Kamui was translated and published in English by Broccoli Books in 2005.
 Her latest series, Sengoku Strays, was featured in the inaugural issue of Square Enix's new magazine, Gangan Joker.
 According to her English-language publisher, Nanami is ambidextrous, but draws her manga only with her left hand.